Email: lmf4bm (at) virginia.edu

 “Bio-Fixes and Bio-Invasions: The Introduction of Mysid Shrimp into Flathead Lake, Montana, 1939 – 2000,” American Society of Environmental History Conference, Madison, WI, March 28, 2012.

-“Neurohistory: Some Theories and Methods for Getting inside the Grey Box,” Science and Method in the Humanities, Rutgers University, New Jersey, March 3, 2012.
+“Neurohistory: Some Theories and Methods for Getting inside the Grey Box,” accepted for Science and Method in the Humanities, Rutgers University, New Jersey, March 3, 2012.

 “From Ecocide to Eco-ally: Picloram, Invasive Species, and American Environmentalism.”
 November 5, 2011, Society for the History of Technology Conference, Cleveland, OH.